 - Similar to the Pomeranian, the Pomsky has tiny legs and furry paws.

 A Pomsky is like a box of chocolates; you never know what you are going to get.
 A Pomsk’s personality and attitude rely significantly on its genetic makeup.
-For the most part, the Pomsky is a ferocious little trouble maker bursting with energy to play around and socialize.
+For the most part, the Pomsky is a ferocious little troublemaker bursting with the energy to play around and socialize.
 But we warn you not to be deceived by their small size and cute looks, for they are extremely loud dogs that both howl and bark to get their way with their human.

-At the same time, Pomsk is also a naturally curious dog with playful antics that it loves to use to get attention and love but who can deny that, especially, when it is this adorable.
+At the same time, Pomsk is also a naturally curious dog with playful antics that it loves to use to get attention and love but who can deny that, especially, when it is this adorable?
 The Pomsky is an extremely loyal and faithful pup that makes an excellent guard dog, helpful around children as well.
 So, don’t be afraid of adopting one on account of occasional stubborn behavior.

 Living with a Pomsky

 Pomsky’s small size makes it a suitable dog for both apartments and larger homes.
 It is essential to train a Pomsky from an early age; otherwise, it becomes stubborn and chews away everything in its path.
 However, early socialization ensures that your Pomsky remains well-mannered and well-behaved without losing its natural perkiness.